-When Pete and I were planning our trip to San Antonio, I told my mom that we were planning on heading to the botanical gardens there.
+When Pete and I were planning our trip to San Antonio, I told my mom that we were planning on heading to the San Antonio Botanical Garden there.
 She knew it was a reciprocal garden with our local botanical garden, Airlie Gardens in Wilmington, NC.
 So, as a surprise, she bought us a membership to Airlie Gardens.

 Also included with our membership was a car pass to Enchanted Airlie, Airlie Garden’s holiday light event.
 Of course, we were super excited to check it out.